-The #1 Guide for Things to Do in Lake Geneva
+Things To Do Around Lake Geneva

 The Top 10: Don’t Leave Without Doing These

-The Geneva Lake Shore Path: The #1 Attraction
+The Geneva Lake Shore Path

-→ Full Shore Path Guide — Entry points, best sections, estate history, winter walking
+Full Shore Path Guide Entry points, best sections, estate history, winter walking

 Access points: Downtown Lake Geneva (Riviera Beach), Williams Bay, Fontana, Big Foot Beach State Park, Linn Pier (South Shore)